Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 Byrd said the party doesn't need a huge overhaul — it just needs to do a better job connecting with the people already in the Democratic Party, particularly minorities, to make sure they show up on Election Day.

 Byrd argued part of what's getting lost in this moment of Democratic introspection is the technical failures of the Clinton ground game.
-Clinton lost Pennsylvania, Michigan and Ohio by less than 78,000 votes combined.
+Clinton lost Pennsylvania, Michigan and Wisconsin by fewer than 78,000 votes combined.
 Winning all three of those states would have put Clinton over the 270 electoral votes needed to win.

 Clinton didn't make a single campaign stop in Wisconsin and did not pour in the kind of resources necessary to win Michigan.
 In each of those states, Clinton underperformed President Obama with young voters.
 Byrd, who worked on the Obama campaign in Ohio, said it takes extensive organizing and one-on-one conversations for Democrats to engage their base voters.

-"We have to get back to believing that those resources being spent on human beings," she said, "having conversations with other human beings is meaningful."
+"We have to get back to believing that those resources being spent on human beings," she said, "having conversations with other human beings, is meaningful."